-NSA Annual Performance review This review focuses on the NSA annual reports and the identified issues.
+- NSA Annual Performance review This review focuses on the NSA annual reports and the identified issues. - Review of NIB accident investigation report This service had to be stopped due to the lack of resources.

 Stretched and targeted outputs for the year 2022